edLum/digi-off/google-tag-manager/plastics-cdf/README.md

 ![Footer SoMe buttons](http://i.imgur.com/qhVDSeI.png)
 ### Obective

 Tracking clicks on Social Media buttons.
-We record seperate events for social media (twitter | facebook) and button placement (page-footer | thank-you-page).
+We record an event for all social media (twitter | facebook) and button placements (page-footer | thank-you-page), recording the various info in event category, action and label.

 ### Implementation